MertOzk/Decision-Tree-Project/README.md

 # Decision-Tree-Project
 To be able to view this project you will need Python, Jupyter Notebook and Anaconda installed.
 You can click on the hyperlinks to look at a guide on how to install them.
 Please install the workbook and the dataset and change your directory to the downloaded folder to successfully run the workbook.

-For this project I will be exploring publicly available data from [LendingClub.com](www.lendingclub.com).
-Lending CLub brings together investors and borrowers.
-I will try to create a model that will help predict high return investments.

-I will use lending clubs data from 2007-2010 provided by Pieran Data and try to create a model that predicts and classifies whether or not the borrower paid back their loan in full.
+For this project I explored  [LendingClub.com's](www.lendingclub.com) publicly available data from 2007-2010 provided by [Pieran Data](https://pieriantraining.com/).
+Lending Club is a platform that brings together investors and borrowers.
+My goal was to create a model that would predict high return investments.
+I created a decision tree and a random forest model to predict and classify whether or not the borrower paid back their loan.
+This could be used to determine who is a better investment, while comparing the performances between random forest and decision tree models.

 Here are what the columns represent:
 * credit.policy: 1 if the customer meets the credit underwriting criteria of LendingClub.com, and 0 otherwise.